Enjoying our puzzle hints?

 HOUSE

-Definition: a TV show surname, specifically the title of the show 'House'
+Definition: a TV show title surname, referring to the show 'House'

 Why it's tricky: it's also a common noun for a building